Chris Wilder

-His extensive professional playing career saw spells at Sheffield United (twice), Rotherham United, Notts County, Bradford City, Brighton & Hove Albion and Halifax Town.
+Wilder's extensive professional playing career saw spells at Sheffield United (twice), Rotherham United, Notts County, Bradford City, Brighton & Hove Albion and Halifax Town.
 He also had loan spells at five clubs.

-After retiring, he became a manager and was in charge of Alfreton Town, Halifax Town (their last manager before liquidation), Oxford United and Northampton Town before his appointment at Sheffield United.
+After retiring, he became a manager and was in charge of Alfreton Town, Halifax Town (their last manager before liquidation), Oxford United, Northampton Town, Sheffield United, Middlesbrough and Watford.
 He won promotion from the Conference Premier with Oxford via the play-offs in 2010, from League Two as champions with Northampton in 2016, from League One with Sheffield United as champions in 2017, and from the Championship with the same club two years later.

 Early life

-Christopher John Wilder was born on 23 September 1967 in Stocksbridge, West Riding of Yorkshire.
+Christopher John Wilder was born on 23 September 1967 in Stocksbridge, West Riding of Yorkshire (now South Yorkshire).

 Playing career

 Wilder started his football career as a trainee at Southampton and was released without making it into the first team.

 He moved on to Sheffield United in August 1986.
-In December 1987, defender Wilder was sent off for a crude tackle on Milwall's Jimmy Carter in a season which saw the Sheffield club relegated to the third division.
+In December 1987, defender Wilder was sent off for a crude tackle on Millwall's Jimmy Carter in a season which saw the Sheffield club relegated to the third division.
 The following season Wilder was on the receiving end, being elbowed in the face.
 Swansea's Bryan Wade received a three match ban for violent conduct as a result.
 Wilder was a regular in the team that finished second and therefore clinched promotion back to the second division at the first attempt in the 1988–89 season, and was also part of the squad that gained a further promotion the season after, this time back to the first division, after an absence of fourteen years.
 Wilder was a regular during the following season back in the first division, but thereafter found appearances harder to come by, hence Wilder left for nearby Rotherham United in 1992, staying for a further four years and amassing his largest number of games and goals for one club.

-In 1998 Wilder returned to Sheffield United, and a year later he was brought to Brighton by Micky Adams before joining Halifax Town that same year.
+In 1998, Wilder returned to Sheffield United, and a year later he was brought to Brighton & Hove Albion by Micky Adams before joining Halifax Town that same year.